nathanhumphrey/nathanhumphrey.github.io/posts/2020-01-17-isomorphic-javascript-app.md

 <code class="term">npm run serve</code>

 All should be well in the terminal window, so let's see what's being served to the client.
 Open or return to your browser tab and navigate to `http://localhost:3000`.
 Now, you can marvel at your application in action!
 If you open your browser's dev tools, you should be able to see the original source that was sent from the server (rendered App), but also note that the application has been hydrated and responds to the user interaction as expected (click the button!).
-That's it, an isomorphic app in action... but, by no means is it production-ready.
+That's it, an isomorphic JavaScript app in action... but, by no means is it production-ready.

-## There’s still a lot more to do
+## There’s still a lot more that we could explore

-This exercise is instructive as to 'how' isomorphic apps can be built with JavaScript, but it has by no means tackled any of the additional requirements a typical app needs in production.
+This exercise is instructive as to 'how' isomorphic JavaScript apps could be built, but it has by no means tackled any of the additional requirements a typical app needs in production.
 Heck, we’re only running the bundler and server in development mode!
 Additional topics to cover include (but are not limited to):

-- Application routing
-- Serving static assets
+- serving static assets
+- component styling and stylesheets
+- shared application routing
+- cross-site request forgery
-- Bundling for production
+- bundling for production
+- many other topics

-I may cover these additional topics in future posts if I can find the time.
+I may cover these additional topics, or prepare a series, in the near future if I can find the time.
+Stay tuned.